nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-19-java21-virtualthreads.md

 # Two kinds of threads

 ### Platform threads
-* the number of available platform threads is limited to the number of OS threads.
+* The number of available platform threads is limited to the number of OS threads.
 * typically have a large thread stack and other resources that are maintained by the operating system.
 * platform threads are managed in a **FIFO** work-stealing **ForkJoinPool**,
   * uses all available processors by default